 Where to find printable Chinese lyrics in simplified and traditional Chinese

-Many parents have told me that their kids welcomed the idea of copying song lyrics like my daughter!
+Since writing this post and sharing it on social media, many parents have told me that their kids welcomed the idea of copying song lyrics like my daughter!

 Click on the button below to see free printable lyrics for Chinese children’s songs!